Lisa Reihana: Career

 Art historian Peter Brunt observes of Reihana's work in Pasifika Styles:

 Reihana's work exemplifies two preoccupations of contemporary Pacific art.
 One is the desire to re-examine colonial history, to excavate, remember and re-present countless micro-histories and counter-memories in formally experimental ways.
 The second is the desire to draw inspiration from the 'life-worlds' of cultural communities in the present.

-In 2008 Reihana completed a major commission for the Museum of New Zealand Te Papa Tongarewa.
+In 2008, Reihana completed a major commission for the Museum of New Zealand Te Papa Tongarewa.
 Installed along Te Ara a Hine (one of the two entrances to the marae in the museum) the work, Mai i te aroha, ko te aroha ('From love, comes love'), was made up of seven components, including video, digital photography and textile design.
 In the same year Reihana was one of three New Zealand artists selected for the Liverpool Biennale.

-In 2014 Reihana received an Arts Laureate Award from the Arts Foundation of New Zealand.
+In 2014, Reihana received an Arts Laureate Award from the Arts Foundation of New Zealand.
 In March 2016 Reihana was named as a nominee in the biennial Walters Prize for her work in Pursuit of Venus [infected].

-Lisa Reihana was the 2022 Artist in Focus at the Aotearoa New Zealand Festival of the Arts where she curated a programme of work.
+Reihana was the 2022 Artist in Focus at the Aotearoa New Zealand Festival of the Arts where she curated a programme of work.